 Hamilton Pool is a gorgeous swimming hole located just a short 45 minute drive from Austin to Dripping Springs, but its breathtaking natural beauty makes you feel like you’re so far from home.
 This gem of a pool is actually a collapsed grotto with beautiful blue-green water, surrounded by awesome rock formations and also boasts a 50-foot waterfall that is the ideal spot to stand under and feel refreshed by cool water washing over you.
 Hamilton Pool Preserve also has numerous hiking trails where you can spy rare plant species or birds such as Golden Cheek Warblers and Cliff Swallows.
 It’s really an amazing place to check out with the family.

-Despite the fact that this is such an iconic, popular Central Texas swimming hole, it was recently our Marketing Manager’s first time taking her kids.
-Read all about her experience, and take note of her tips for taking your family…
+Read on about our our Marketing Manager’s first time visiting this iconic, popular Central Texas swimming hole, and take note of her tips for taking your family…

 When we arrived, a friendly gate attendant checked our reservation, took the $15 per car entrance fee and went over all the rules for visiting this nature preserve.
 We parked, stopped in the rustic restrooms and then made our way down a quarter-mile hike to Hamilton Pool.